-Christopher Rodgers is an enthusiastic student of traditional herbalism and co-owner of Radicle Herb Shop.
+Christopher Rodgers is an enthusiastic herbalist and co-owner of Radicle Herb Shop.
 He is a student of Arbor Vitae School of Traditional Herbalism as well as studying various traditions of herbal medicine.
 Christopher is avidly active in issues in regards to sustainability, fair trade and equal opportunity.

 Dana Perry spent most of her childhood building homes for resident fairies (and other small woodland creatures) in rural north Idaho.
 More formal education in Sociology permeates her current work with plants, highlighting the importance of micro and macro social institutions and their impact on personal experience.
 She believes that herbs allow humans to be unique and whole beings, not a series of broken parts to be remedied bit by bit - and without regard to mind, spirit, personal and sociocultural identity.
 She also is a freelance writer for various nonprofit organizations, individual artists and small businesses, though currently she's just been writing a lot about plants.
 She holds an M.A. in Sociology from The New School and is currently studying clinical herbalism at ArborVitae in NYC.